 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact XIII.
-NOISE - Would the project result in: a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Generation of excessive groundborne vibration or groundborne noise levels? \boxtimes
+NOISE - Would the project result in: a) Generation of a substantial temporary or permanent increase in ambient noise levels in the vicinity of the project in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Generation of excessive groundborne vibration or groundborne noise levels?

-Initial Study PROJ-2020-00166 Cedar Slover Gas & Retail APN: 0257-211-01, 0257-211-02, 0257-211-03, 0257-221-01 September 2021 c) For a project located within the vicinity of a private airstrip or an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the Project expose people residing or working in the project area to excessive noise levels?
-SUBSTANTIATION: (Check if the project is located or is subject to severe noise - Plan Noise Element ☐): Countywide Plan; Submitted Project Materials; Noise February 10, 2021 Impact / Analysis, Urb oan Cross roads,
+Initial Study PROJ-2020-00166 Cedar Slover Gas & Retail APN: 0257-211-01, 0257-211- 02, 0257-211-03, 0257-221-01 September 2021 private airstrip or an where such a plar within two miles of a airport, would the ed within the vicinity of a n airport land use plan or, n has not been adopted, n public airport or public use Project expose people g in the project area to els?
+SUBSTANTIATION: (Check if the project is located d in the l Voice Hazare Overlay District Ė ☐ or is subject to severe nois Plan Noise Element ☐): Countywide Plan; Submitted Project Materials; Noise Impact Analysis, Urban Crossroads, February 10, 2021